shsagir/play-area-sync/docs/quirks.md

 There are countless possibilities how to use SMTP.
 Most frameworks and CMS give them to you out of the box.
 If you use a custom script, have a look at [Swift Mailer](https://swiftmailer.symfony.com/).
 There are special solutions for [WordPress](install-wordpress#toc-smtp), [Laravel](install-laravel#toc-smtp) & [Symfony](install-symfony#toc-smtp).

-Pro tip: in Gmail you need to allow "less secure apps" to connect.
+Pro tip: In Gmail you need to allow "less secure apps" to connect.
 See the [official Google help](https://support.google.com/accounts/answer/6010255).

 A better solution might be to use a "transactional mail service", those are built to do the bulk mailing — see [extending fortrabbit](/#extending-fortrabbit).
 You can either connect to them via "SMTP relay" or by "API".
 Those services help you to save your Apps resources, are probably more reliable and have some nice extra features like analytics and debugging.